1What is VNA’s vaccination process?

 12I am breastfeeding – should I still get the COVID-19 vaccination?

 There are no data on the safety of COVID-19 vaccines in lactating women or on the effects of mRNA vaccines on the breastfed infant or on milk production/excretion.
 According to guidance from the CDC, mRNA vaccines are not thought to be a risk to the breastfeeding infant.
-Women who are breastfeeding and are part of a group recommended to receive a COVID-19 vaccine, such as healthcare personnel, may choose to be vaccinated and should discuss this with their healthcare provider if they need further advice.
+Based on how these vaccines work in the body, COVID-19 vaccines are thought not to be a risk to lactating people or their breastfeeding babies.
+Recent reports have shown that breastfeeding people who have received COVID-19 mRNA vaccines have antibodies in their breastmilk, which could help protect their babies.
+More data are needed to determine what protection these antibodies may provide to the baby.
+Women who are breastfeeding should discuss this with their healthcare provider if they need further advice.
 Visit the CDC website for further information: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/recommendations/pregnancy.html.

 13I’ve got a health condition and so I’m not sure whether I should be vaccinated, what should I do?

 Talk with your Primary Care Provider (PCP).
 If you do not have a primary care provider and would like to receive care from a VNA physician or nurse practitioner please call, 630.892.4355.